-Data collection is made through SMS.
+Data collection is made through SMS sending daily by HM of the school to ensure MDM beneficiaries.

 2.18.3 Tentative unit cost for collection of data.

 No charge is levied for sending SMS from schools.
 It is free of cost for them.
 Whereas push messages are charged 3 paise and this is being borne by the state.